Why Rebalancing Is Necessary

-Taking actions to reduce this drift is called rebalancing, which Betterment automatically does for you in several ways—depending on the circumstances—and with an eye on tax efficiency.
+Taking actions to reduce this drift is called rebalancing.
+Once your account is at the minimum balance, Betterment automatically does for you in several ways—depending on the circumstances—and with an eye on tax efficiency.
 Our methods for rebalancing are:

 - Cash Flow Rebalancing: suggested when drift reaches 2%

 - Sell/Buy Rebalancing: automatically triggered when drift reaches 3%*